Jaxelr/VueSimpleTemplate/Readme.md

 ## Prerequisites

-You must have dotnetcore 3.1 or later installed.
-Also, Node.js (12+) (and npm) must exist in order to use the Vue Client App.
-The project will not compile if Node.js doesn't exists.
+You must have dotnetcore 3.1 installed.
+It also depends on Node.js (version 12) and npm (version 6) must exist in order to use the Vue Client App.
+The project will not compile if Node.js or Npm aren't present.

 ## Installation